 Hi, I’m Jeffrey Moro.

 I’m a researcher, writer, and occasional computer programmer interested in how media technologies facilitate our cultural understanding of the natural world.
-I hold the position of Assistant Clinical Professor of Digital Humanities and Digital Studies with the African American Digital and Experimental Humanities (AADHum) Initiative at the University of Maryland, where I also received a PhD in English.
+I hold the position of Assistant Clinical Professor of Digital Humanities and Digital Studies with the African American Digital and Experimental Humanities (AADHum) Initiative at the University of Maryland, where I also received a PhD in English with a certificate in Digital Studies.

-I’m always interested in new collaborations and opportunities, particularly on projects that bring together data, culture, and environmental sustainability.
-I am a cofounder and active team member of the Immersive Realities Labs for the Humanities, a multidisciplinary research lab that integrates emerging digital technologies with the critical lens of the humanities.
+I welcome new collaborations and opportunities, particularly on projects that bring together data, culture, and environmental sustainability.
+I’m a cofounder of the Immersive Realities Labs for the Humanities, a multidisciplinary research lab that integrates emerging digital technologies with the critical lens of the humanities.
 Past lives include work as a site manager for Romantic Circles, a born-digital journal of Romantic literary studies, and as a post-baccalaureate resident with Five College Digital Humanities.